caseywdunn/phylogenetic_biology/docs/phylogenetic_biology.md

 ## Additional resources

-- As a grad student, I learned much of what I present here from [swofford1996molecular].
-This is an incredibly lucid chapter, and the foundation for my own understanding of how to think about the likelihood of molecular sequence data on a phylogeny.
+- As a grad student, I learned much of what I present here from @swofford1996molecular.
+This is such a lucid introduction to the likelihood of molecular sequence data on a phylogeny.

 - My own thinking about presenting this material was heavily influenced by Paul Lewis's wonderful lectures at the annual Workshop on Molecular Evolution at Woods Hole.
-Some of his lectures are now available online as part of the excellent [Phylo Seminar](https://www.youtube.com/channel/UCbAzhfySv7nLCrNYqZvBSMg), starting with https://www.youtube.com/watch?v=1r4z0YJq580&t=2111s
+Some of his lectures are now available online as part of the excellent Phylo Seminar at https://www.youtube.com/channel/UCbAzhfySv7nLCrNYqZvBSMg , starting with https://www.youtube.com/watch?v=1r4z0YJq580&t=2111s .

-- A great introduction to continuous time models by John Huelsenbeck https://revbayes.github.io/tutorials/dice/
+- A great introduction to continuous time models by John Huelsenbeck is available at  https://revbayes.github.io/tutorials/dice/ .

 <!--chapter:end:simulation.rmd-->